felipetavares/felipetavares/README.md

 I also write about technology in a [blog][blog] ⌨️ and contribute to assorted open source projects.

+I like understanding how everything works under the hood from transistors and CPU microcode 🔬 to large distributed systems.

 > Need help solving hard problems?
 [Mail me!][mail]

 [mail]: mailto:felipe.oltavares@gmail.com